 Looking for the perfect 3 week Sri Lanka itinerary?
-Planning your trip and not sure where to go and what to see?
 You’ve come to the right place!

 If you follow this itinerary for Sri Lanka, you’ll stop at all the bucket list destinations and uncover hidden gems along the way.
-You’ll explore the cultural triangle, hill country and set your sights on the best beaches.
+You’ll explore the cultural triangle and hill country and set your sights on the best beaches.

 Quick Navigation